fogarecious/bevy_tutorial/README.md

 * Windows
   * An App With A Window
-  * The Main Scheduler For Windowed App
+  * The Default Scheduler For Windowed App
   * Initializing A Different Window
   * Changing The Window After Initialization
   * Low-Power Windows